How to Set up Direct Debit for my Customers

 At FastPay, you can choose a Pay as You Go plan and pay between £0.10 and £0.50 per transaction, or a flat rate of £49 a month for up to 100 direct debits⁵.

-If you have customers in other countries, or would love to trade internationally in the future, it’s super handy to have a Wise Business account.
+If you have suppliers in other countries, or would love to trade internationally in the future, it’s super handy to have a Wise Business account.

 wise-business

-With this powerful multi-currency account, you can accept payments from 8+ currencies and set up direct debit for your customers.
-You can hold 40+ currencies in your account at once and switch between them when you need to, always with the mid-market exchange rate.
+With this powerful multi-currency account, you can send payments to 160+ and set up direct debits for your international bills.
+You can hold 40+ currencies in your account at once and switch between them when you need to, always with the mid-market exchange rate

 Get started with Wise Business 🚀